WillMorayBowman/rust-samples/README.md

 # rust-samples
-samples from the rust book
+Samples from the rust book